 If you are a business owner or marketing officer and have been keeping up with the latest news and trends in the world of online marketing, then bravo.
 If you’re like most everybody else whose time and effort is better served managing the ins and outs of running your business, then put on your reading glasses.
-Let’s take a look at 4 organic search marketing trends for a successful 2014.
+Let’s take a look at 4 organic search marketing trends for a successful new year.

-1. Content Marketing Puts It’s Big-Boy Pants On
+1. Content Marketing Puts Its Big-Boy Pants On

 Content has always reigned supreme in an internet marketing strategy, but now more than ever it’s important to provide valuable content to site visitors.
-The days of banging out a 300 word article surrounding one keyword and a bunch of fluff is gone.
+The days of banging out a 300-word article surrounding one keyword and a bunch of fluff is gone.

-The focus now has become creating “quality” content that is educational, entertaining, and actionable.
+The focus now has become on creating “quality” content that is educational, entertaining, and actionable.
 You should be striving to develop content that the reader wants to print off and hang on their wall.
 Now that’s probably not going to happen frequently if at all, but I think you’re picking up what I’m putting down.
 Google is going to start rewarding (or already has) focused content that provides the most value for the searcher’s intent.
 Those informational pieces such as tutorials, how-to’s and long blog posts will be frequenting page 1 of the SERP’s.